Instruments and Sounds

 Trp: Adams A6; Flugel: Courtois Brevetè

-Guimarde: a drone instrument that exists worldwide in all possible constructions.
-I got this from Kazakhstan
+Guimarde: A drone instrument found across the globe in various constructions.
+I acquired this particular one from Kazakhstan

 - Cajon (Triotonos) 5:40